 Common removable orthodontic appliances:

-- Aligners: clear aligners or Invisalign are popular removable appliances that originally used as just retainers in orthodontics.
+Clear aligners or Invisalign are popular removable appliances that originally used as just retainers in orthodontics.
 People use aligners because of invisibility and tooth-colored designs.
 Aligners are mainly used for minor tooth movements, but orthodontists can sometimes recommend them for complex orthodontic problems due to new technological advances in aligner fabrication.

-- Acrylic devices with springs: these are common orthodontic appliances in treating mild tooth movements in children.
+These are common orthodontic appliances in treating mild tooth movements in children.

 There are other important types of orthodontic devices that can be removable or fixed like:

-- Palatal expander: these are devices that are used to expand the dental arch and palatal area of the mouth.
+These are devices that are used to expand the dental arch and palatal area of the mouth.
 Palatal expanders widen the palate and are useful to treat crowded teeth and lengthen the roof of the mouth.
 The different types of palatal expanders include fixed palatal expanders (using jackscrew) as in Hyrax expander, removable palatal expander plate with a jackscrew and w-arch or quad helix appliances that are orthodontic expander devices to widen palate in the upper jaw.

 We should not forget the important orthodontic appliances that are called functional appliances.